 It is a financial statement that offers aggregate statistics on all cash inflows a business collects from its continuing activities and external sources of investment.
 It also includes all cash outflows over a specified time paying for company operations and investments.

-These 3 separate parts of the cash flow statement will help investors determine the value of the stock of a company or the business as a whole.
+These three separate parts of the cash flow statement will help investors determine the value of the stock of a company or the business as a whole.

-Any firm that sells and offers its shares to the public must file with the Securities and Exchange Commission (SEC) its annual reports and statements.
-The cash flow statement is an important document that helps provide an overview into all the transactions that go through a company to wind interested parties.
+Any firm that sells and offers its shares to the public must file with the Securities and Exchange Board of India (SEBI) its annual reports and statements.
+The cash flow statement is an important document that helps provide an overview of all the transactions that go through a company to wind interested parties.

 Analysts and investors should use good judgment when determining changes in working capital, as certain businesses can seek to improve their cash flow before reporting periods.